 After receiving her BFA: Film and Television Production (High Distinction) from the Queensland University of Technology, Polly has been the cinematographer on numerous narrative short films, two of which were awarded funding from Screen Australia, Screen Queensland and the Pacific Film and Television Commission.
 One of these films, the moody, Colonial Australia based drama, Blood Hollow, won the Rising Star Award and screened at the Canada International Film Festival (2011) and won the Silver Lei Award and screened at the Honolulu International Film Festival that same year.
 And in 2021, Polly received the Best Cinematography Award for her work on the short film Where Everyone Lives at the Toronto International Nollywood Film Festival.

-Of late, Polly directed the coming-of-age dramedy Slump, which uses the female lens to explore toxic locker room culture.
-It has just begun its festival run and has been nominated for Best Lead Actress, Best Short Film and Best Movie Director at the Toronto International Nollywood Film Festival, Cyrus International Film festival of Toronto, the Topaz Film Festival and an Award of Excellence from the Canada Shorts Film Festival.
+Of late, Polly directed the coming-of-age dramedy Slump, which uses the female lens to explore toxic locker room culture and has won Best Short Film Awards at the Toronto International Nollywood Film Festival, Cyrus International Film festival of Toronto, the Topaz Film Festival and an Award of Excellence from the Canada Shorts Film Festival.

 She is professionally affiliated with the Western Canada International Camera Guild – ICG 669.